-And with the thematic unit Working Together anchored by The Gold Bug by Edgar Allan Poe, implementing Readtopia with fidelity is easier than ever.
+And with the thematic unit Working Together anchored by The Gold Bug by Edgar Allan Poe, implementing Readtopia is easier than ever.
 This Implementation Unit was designed to help on-board teachers and students to Readtopia—to get them started.
 It’s helpful for new users to learn the flow of lessons.
 This shortened unit (which uses a short story versus an entire book) can also fit into short timespans in the school year (when teachers find themselves with 3-4 weeks before a school break).
 This keeps students moving forward.

 Until now, Readtopia’s phonics component was written for Conventional and Transitional readers.
 Conventional readers used the Word Study program.
 Transitional readers used the Making Words lessons.
 Working Together introduces a new phonics component for emergent students called, Learning Letters.
 Learning Letters lessons present a new letter each day.

 Cherry on top—Working Together also has Math lessons!